 - Cut the dough in half and leave one half in the fridge while working with the first half.

-- Press the seam firmly, then cut the roll into 1/3- to 1/2-inch slices and lay on parchment paper lined cookie sheets.
+- Cut the roll into 1/3- to 1/2-inch slices and lay on parchment paper lined cookie sheets.

 - Bake for 9-12 minutes.
 Cool completely.
 Then whisk the powdered sugar, milk and remaining vanilla extract together in a small bowl.
 Dip the face of each cookie into the glaze and set on a rack to dry.